Jake Gyllenhaal on screen and stage

 Gyllenhaal played the true crime author Robert Graysmith in the 2007 mystery film Zodiac.
 Directed by David Fincher, the film explores the story about the serial killer Zodiac who stalked the Bay Area during the late 1960s and early 1970s.
 In 2010, he portrayed Prince Dastan in the fantasy adventure Prince of Persia: The Sands of Time; the film received mixed reviews from critics and was a box office success.
 That same year, Gyllenhaal starred alongside Anne Hathaway in the romantic comedy Love & Other Drugs.
 He portrayed Colter Stevens, a U.S. Army Aviation captain, in the 2011 sci-fi time-travel thriller Source Code.
 In 2013, Gyllenhaal starred in the drama Prisoners together with Hugh Jackman; the film received both critical and commercial success.
 The following year, he starred in dual roles in Enemy.
-He then produced and starred in Nightcrawler (2014) and was nominated as Lead Actor for the BAFTA Award, Screen Actors Guild Award, Golden Globe Award and Critics' Choice Movie Award, with his miss in the Best Actor Oscar category considered by many to be a snub.
+He then produced and starred in Nightcrawler (2014) and was nominated as Lead Actor for the BAFTA Award, Actor Award, Golden Globe Award and Critics' Choice Movie Award, with his miss in the Best Actor Oscar category considered by many to be a snub.
 (Note: Attributed to multiple sources.)
 In 2019, Gyllenhaal played Marvel Comics character Mysterio in Spider-Man: Far From Home, set within the Marvel Cinematic Universe.